 When my child was three, we missed a swim lesson.
 When we arrived for the makeup session, she seemed confused and disappointed.
 When I asked why she seemed upset, she said, “You said there would be makeup at this lesson.
 There’s no lip gloss or glitter eyes anywhere!”
 I learned that day how important it is to set expectations for activities.

-One of the best ways to introduce your child to swimming is by reading books about familiar characters learning to swim.
+One of the best ways to introduce your child to swimming is by reading kids swimming books about familiar characters learning to swim.
 Stories about swim lessons help parents discuss topics like whether the pool is inside, how to wear swim goggles, and where parents sit.
+This can help ease children's nerves when it comes to this experience.

 For a child, the first experience of weightlessness, holding their breath, and the cold water can be a lot to overcome.
 Read a selection of children's books that have their favorite characters conquering water.